Freenove/Freenove_4WD_Car_Kit_for_ESP32/docs/source/fnk0053/codes/tutorial/2_Module_test_.rst

 .. image:: ../_static/imgs/2_Module_test_/Chapter02_10.png
     :align: center

-The buzzer used in this car is a passive buzzer that can make sounds with different frequence.
+**The buzzer used in this car is a passive buzzer that can make sounds with different frequence.**

 Schematic
 =============================

 As we can see, the buzzer is controlled by GPIO2 of ESP32.
 When the buzzer receives PWM signal, NPN will be activated to make the buzzer sound.
-When the buzzer receives no signal, it will be controlled at low level by R2 and NPN won’t be activated, then the buzzer won’t make any sounds.
+When the buzzer receives no signal, it will be controlled at low level by R2 and NPN won't be activated, then the buzzer won't make any sounds.

 .. image:: ../_static/imgs/2_Module_test_/Chapter02_11.png
     :align: center